 Any conflict between statements made in this benefit summary and the plan documents shall be governed by the applicable plan documents.
-Gundersen Health System may find it necessary to add, modify or change any or all benefits or premium contributions stated herein.
+Gundersen Medical Foundation may find it necessary to add, modify or change any or all benefits or premium contributions stated herein.

-There are 40 town houses located on the immediate hospital grounds reserved for residents; however, on campus housing is optional.
-These apartments rent for $625 per month.
+There are 50 town houses located on the immediate hospital grounds reserved for residents/fellows; however, on campus housing is optional.
+These townhomes rent for $640.00 per month.
 Included in this cost are all utility bills (heat, electricity, water, and local telephone service).
 Additionally, this cost includes basic cable and high-speed internet access.
-The apartments can be totally furnished, semi-furnished or unfurnished.
-Each apartment has a living room, dining room, kitchen, and laundry area with individual washers and dryers downstairs, and two bedrooms, bathroom and study/den upstairs.
+The townhomes can be totally furnished, semi-furnished, or unfurnished.
+Each townhome has a living room, dining room, kitchen, laundry area with individual washers and dryers, two bedrooms, bathroom and study/den.
 All are individually heated and air-conditioned.
 Garden space is also available.
 No pets are allowed in the housing complex.
-Learn more about resident housing.

-Each resident is provided with healthcare insurance where the monthly premium cost is paid 100% by the Gundersen Medical Foundation.
+Each resident/fellow is provided with healthcare insurance where the monthly premium cost is paid 100% by the Gundersen Medical Foundation.

 The Consumer Involved Medical Plan includes both in-network and out-of-network coverage.
 This plans deductible is $2,000 per individual with a $5,000 family deductible, but Gundersen covers half of the deductible for you.
 Once you have met the annual deductible, you are then responsible for paying a 20% co-insurance.

-Health insurance coverage is effective the date of your hire (July 1).
+Health insurance coverage is effective the date of your hire.

 You may either elect or waive coverage under the dental plan.
 Single or family coverage is available.
 You are responsible for a portion of the monthly premium cost.
 Coverage is effective on your date of hire.

-Each resident, spouse, and any dependent children under the age of 18 receive a 20% discount on all non-insurance covered services at Gundersen.
+Each resident/fellow, spouse, and any dependent children under the age of 18 receive a 20% discount on all non-insurance covered services at Gundersen.

 Some examples of services to which this discount would apply include refractive eye surgery, optometry services, such as eye wear, including prescription eyeglasses and contacts, cosmetic surgery, hearing aid, and dentures.
-(Please note that this is not an all inclusive and you should check with the Gundersen Health Plan for specific coverage details.)
+(Please note that this is not all-inclusive and you should check with the Gundersen Health Plan for specific coverage details.)